Phone Addiction

 Screen Time Specialist • Featured in The Washington Post

-I went through problematic gaming as a teenager — I did not realise I met the UK clinical criteria until years later, then spent 12 years as Head of Technology in London schools — including settings for children with ADHD and autism.
-I have seen both sides: why children cannot stop, and what actually helps families find balance.
+I spent 8 years as Head of Technology in London schools — including settings for children with ADHD and autism — and 12 years in UK education overall.
+I have seen why children cannot stop, and what actually helps families find balance.

 This is not about managing apps.
 It is about building digital resilience.